ccomploj/ccomploj.github.io/index.md

 ---

-I am a doctoral candidate in Applied Microeconometrics at the [University of Groningen], Faculty of Economics and Business (FEB).
+I am an applied microeconometrician studying towards a doctoral degree in economics at the [University of Groningen], Faculty of Economics and Business (FEB).

-My areas of application are primarily in fields of health and behavior.
-I currently work on topics related to chronic diseases.
+I work on topics related to health and labor.
+I currently work on topics related to health among elderly.

-Prior to joining the University of Groningen, I have received an undergraduate degree in Economics from [Maastricht University] and a research master degree from the University of Groningen.
+Prior to joining the University of Groningen, I have obtained an undergraduate degree in Economics from [Maastricht University] and a research master degree from the University of Groningen.

 [//]: # (Links)
    [University of Groningen]: <https://www.rug.nl/feb/?lang=en>